What is Rheumatoid Arthritis?

 - Feel helpless

-Because these struggles are common amongst those with RA, this is another reason why early diagnosis and treatment is crucial.
+Because these struggles are common among those with RA, this is another reason why early diagnosis and treatment is crucial.

 Early symptoms of RA look similar to other arthritic conditions.
 A patient may present to the primary care physician with signs and symptoms of RA.
 The physician may then refer the patient to a rheumatologist, a specialist in arthritis and other diseases of the joints, muscles, and bones, who will run multiple tests to determine RA.
 They include: